arshitbh25/olist-ecommerce-end-to-end-data-analysis-project/README.md

-# 🛒 RetailIQ: E-Commerce Sales and Customer Analytics
+# 🛒 Olist E-Commerce Performance Dashboard

 This project presents a comprehensive end-to-end data analysis of the OLIST e-commerce dataset to understand sales performance, customer behavior, delivery efficiency, and revenue trends using SQL Server, Python, and Power BI.
 The project demonstrates a complete industry-style data workflow including data storage, cleaning, transformation, and dashboard development.